talonendm/talonendm.github.io/_posts/2023-09-02-south-travel-europe.md

 Culinary dreams take flight,
 Taste buds dance with delight.

+# Versailles

+- The Hall of Mirrors (70 meters).
+It was in this room that the Treaty of Versailles was signed in 1919, formally endinf WWI.
+[TOP10 PARIS 2019 - Eyewitness Travel]

 # Restaurants

 - The best seafood cuisine in the Clayes-sous-Bois region: [Leon](https://brasserie.restaurantleon.fr/fr/les-clayes-sous-bois)